 That frustrating, white scuff mark mockingly appearing on the glossy crown of your driver has a name: it’s a sky mark.
-It is the tell-tale sign of a skied shot - where the club hits down so steeply on the ball that it strikes the top half, sending it almost straight up and leaving a a paint mark on the top of the clubhead.
+It is the tell-tale sign of a skied shot - where the club hits down so steeply on the ball that it strikes the top half, sending it almost straight up and leaving a paint mark on the top of the clubhead.
 This article will break down exactly why this happens, give you simple and effective steps to stop doing it for good, and even show you how to clean that mark off your favorite club.

 What Exactly Is a Sky Mark?
 (And Why You Shouldn’t Panic)